cubesatlab/merc/doc/Merc_User_Manual.md

+TODO: After writing this, I realize it is a little redundant with the other documentation here which is written in tex.
+This document is newer than the tex is (8/17/23).
+Figure out what can be removed.

 Merc is a tool that generates CubedOS module APIs implementations from specification files.
 The specification files are written in a modified version of XDR (MXDR) described in this document.
 Merc produces Ada header and body files which are used by CubedOS modules to communicate.